 - Nuts such as pecans, walnuts, or almonds.

 Place the caramel cheesecake in an airtight container and refrigerate.
-It will keep in the fridge for up to 5 days, but you can also freeze it if keeping it for longer.
+It will keep in the fridge for up to 5 days.

 - 100 g (3.5 oz) gingernut cookies, or other vegan cookies